The best alternatives to Dark Souls on PC - TheNewsTrace

 Remnant: From the Ashes mixes randomly generated gunshots and events with the design philosophy of Dark Souls.
 With almost 34,500 reviews, it is such a popular title as darling.
 Of course, it is also a fairly hard game when it comes to playing.

-His fans talk about the lots of content that it has (especially since it has 2 DLCs), the enormous variety of weapons and builds that you can mount and how fluid and well-made its combat is.
+His fans talk about the lots of content that it has (especially when it has 2 DLCs), the enormous variety of weapons and builds that you can build and how fluid and well-made its combat is.
 Of course, it is another one of those ultra-difficult titles, although this is nothing bad or surprising.

 Salt and Sanctuary